ucsf-wynton/wynton-website-hpc/docs/status/index.md

 **Update**: The login nodes and and the development nodes are functional.
 Some compute nodes that went down are back up, but not all.
 <br><span class="timestamp">Jun 18, 10:45 PDT</span>

-**Investigating**: The UCSF Mission Bay Campus experienced a power outage on Saturday June 16 causing parts of Wynton to go down.
+**Investigating**: The UCSF Mission Bay Campus experienced a power outage on Saturday June 16 causing parts of {{ site.cluster.name }} to go down.
 One of the login nodes (wynlog1), the development node (qb3-dev1), and parts of the compute nodes are currently non-functional.
 <br><span class="timestamp">Jun 17, 15:00 PDT</span>